-Ferry Across The Mersey - Gerry And The Pacemakers
+Ferry Across The Mersey.
+Original Motion Picture Sound Track - Gerry And The Pacemakers

 Vinyl L.P • United Artists Records • UAL 3387.